LOUISIANA STORIES

 An all too convenient narrative circulates across Southwest Louisiana: we cannot reckon with the history of slavery in the area because a 1910 courthouse fire destroyed all such records.
 Or, to put it another way, an all too convenient silence subsists because of the absence of narratives surrounding the life and work of individuals who were enslaved in Southwest Louisiana.

 This project attempts to recover their stories through conveyance books located at local land and title companies.
 These books list an overview of the sale records that were filed in the courthouse prior to the fire.
-Preserving and digitizing these records not only opens up different stories of the past but allows local communities to contend with forms of epistemic injustice in the present day that are rooted in historical injustices.
+Preserving and digitizing these records will open up stories of the past and provide timelines, maps, and genealogies for descendent communities.

 Coming Soon